 The very last section was much busier with traffic than it had been on any previous visit, I was quite surprised actually.
 Several trucks and a few cars…. we did wonder what the trucks were doing out and about at 8pm on a Wednesday night…

 We contemplated a few things during the walk which I wanted to come home and research: what is the windfarm you can see in the distance and is that the Big Tower up on the hillside on the opposite side of the village?
-The answers: It is actually Whitelee Windarm (check out the Weaver’s Trail from Darvel to Eaglesham – approx 16 miles!) and yes it is indeed the Big Tower, aka the Darvel Transmitter :-)
+The answers: It is actually Whitelee Windarm (seemingly there is a Weaver’s Trail from Darvel to Eaglesham – approx 16 miles!) and yes it is indeed the Big Tower, aka the Darvel Transmitter 🙂